Straight to the Point

 Shortcomings or Challenges:

-In general, we found that Vitamixes with wide jars struggled with small-batch tasks, lacking the stronger vortex of tapered containers that pulled ingredients towards the blades.
+In general, we found that Vitamixes with wide jars struggled with small-batch tasks, lacking the stronger vortex of tapered containers that pulled ingredients toward the blades.
 With a tapered container, the tamper is also able to make more contact with the ingredients and push them downwards easily.
 With wide jars, all of this can make cleanup more challenging, too, as bits of ingredients are more readily thrown upwards, sticking on the walls and lid.
 The A3500 is also the most expensive model we tested.

 Key Specs: